Stop these 6 things to beat depression (lessons from a 50-year old who tried everything)

 - trying to be someone I’m not

-But, I have to say that when I started practicing mindfulness, it became SO MUCH SIMPLER to let go of these things and change my thinking.
+But, I have to say that when I started practicing mindfulness, it became SO MUCH SIMPLER to let go of these things and actually change my thinking.

 A daily mindfulness meditation practice helps me become aware of my thought patterns, to bring myself back to the present, and to change negative thoughts to positive ones.
 I’ve also learned to be gentle with myself (no judgement) when I notice that I’m comparing myself with others, giving up, not believing in myself, feeling pressure to fix a situation, or not being authentic.